juddydev/node-react-typescript-firebase-auth/README.md

 1. Create a Firebase project by following the instructions in the [Firebase docs](https://firebase.google.com/docs/web/setup#create-project).
 1. Enable Email/Password sign-in by following steps 2 and 3 the instructions in the [Firebase docs](https://firebase.google.com/docs/auth/web/password-auth#before_you_begin).
+1. Enable Google sign-in by following steps 2 the instructions in the [Firebase docs](https://firebase.google.com/docs/auth/web/google-signin#before_you_begin).

 ## Recommended